Sharp Brains: Brain Fitness and Cognitive Health News

 Who Says This is The Classroom of the Future?

 The New York Times has recently published several very good and seemingly unrelated articles…let’s try and connect some dots.
 What if we questioned the very premise behind naming some classrooms the “classrooms of the future” simply because they have been adding technology in literally mindless ways?
 What if the Education of the Future (sometimes also referred to as “21st Century Skills”) wasn’t so much about the How we educate but about the What we want students to learn and develop, applying what we know about mind and brain to the needs they are likely to face during the next 50–70 years of their lives?
-Read the rest of this entry »
+[Read more…] about Who Says This is The Classroom of the Future?

 Debunking 10 Brain Training/ Cognitive Health Myths